• Skip to primary navigation

 Stovetop Pressure Cooker Method

-Pressure cook the dal and foxtail millet along with the water for 3-4 whistles on medium-high flame.
+Pressure cook the dal and foxtail millet along with the water for 3-4 whistles on a medium-high flame.
 After the pressure is released, check consistency and add more water if needed.

 Pour the tempering on top of the cooked dal and millet.
 Mix and simmer for 1-2 minutes.